hasinthaindrajee/mdtester/README.md

   Ballerina supports console logs by default which is container friendly.
 All logs are written to console standard  error       (stderr) output stream.
 Depending on requirements logs can be redirected to a log file using output redirection.
 Furthermore, different logging levels can be defined for different packages.
 Refer Log Level section for more information     about controling log output levels.

-  Ex - Suppose you have a logging sample as described in [1](https://ballerinalang.org/docs/by-example/log-api).
+  Ex - Suppose you have a logging sample as described in [Ballerina by Example: Log API] (https://ballerinalang.org/docs/by-     example/log-api).
 If the given sample is run with below command the logs will be printed in the console . (test.bal contains   the Ballerina code for logging).

 	ballerina run test.bal